thelearninghouse/starter-theme/readme.md

 ### Install Dependencies

-Install by navigating to the theme's `library` folder and running `npm install` followed by 'bower install'
+Install by navigating to the theme's `library` folder and running `npm install` followed by `bower install`

 ### Critical CSS